MASS TIMBER

 What is the difference between mass timber construction and CLT?

-Mass timber is a general term applied to many types of engineered wood assemblies; cross-laminated CLT is a specific type of mass timber.
+Mass timber is a general term applied to many types of engineered wood assemblies; cross-laminated timber (CLT) is a specific type of mass timber.
 Made by stacking dimensional lumber in perpendicular patterns that are glued together, CLT is extremely flexible and can be used as a load-bearing element for structural members, finishing panels, floors, roofs, columns, and beams.

 What is the difference between mass timber and heavy timber construction?